 • Improve the community environment to enable youth to remain HIV-free

-Objective 2: Provide care, treatment, and support for youth living with and affected by HIV/AIDS and their families
+Objective 2: Care, treatment, and support for youth living with and affected by HIV/AIDS and their families

 • Improve and strengthen support groups for youth living with HIV/AIDS

 • Increase the knowledge and skills of vulnerable youth and their families living with or affected by HIV/AIDS to improve their wellbeing and resiliency

 Objective 3: Improve the community health system to better support people living with or affected by HIV/AIDS

 • Improve the supply chain processes needed to deliver and manage commodities for HIV/AIDS